Content Map Terms

 Allergies: Avoiding Indoor Triggers

-How can I control allergens in my home?
+How can you control allergens in your home?

-First, work with your doctor to find out what you're allergic to.
+Work with your doctor to find out what you're allergic to.
 When you know what triggers your allergies, you can take steps to control those allergens in your home.
+It's especially important to prevent allergens in your bedroom.

-Polluted air does not cause allergies, but it can irritate the nose and lungs.
+Polluted air doesn't cause allergies, but it can irritate the nose and lungs.
 This may make it more likely that you will have symptoms.

 • Avoid tobacco smoke, smoke from wood-burning stoves, and fumes from kerosene heaters.

-• If you have a wood-burning stove, try to use one that is airtight and does not leak smoke into your home.
+• If you have a wood-burning stove, try to use one that is airtight and doesn't leak smoke into your home.

 Credits